 The Los Angeles Central Library opens in Downtown Los Angeles.

 The Los Angeles City Hall opens in Downtown Los Angeles.

 Los Angeles International Airport (LAX) opens in the Westchester neighborhood of Los Angeles.
 The Greek Theatre opens in Griffith Park.

 Los Angeles hosts the games of the X Olympiad.
 Tenth Street is renamed Olympic Boulevard.

 The Murphy Ranch, a 55 acre compound, is built in Pacific Palisades by Nazi sympathizers.
 In 1941, the compound is raided and 50 are detained.

 The Griffith Observatory opens in Griffith Park.

-The new Chinatown is opened just north of Bowntown Los Angeles and South of the future Dodger Stadium.
+The new Chinatown is opened just north of Downtown Los Angeles and south of the future Dodger Stadium.

 Union Station opens in Downtown Los Angeles north of the new Chinatown.

 The Arroyo Seco Parkway (freeway) opens between Pasadena and Downtown Los Angeles.